arrowHOME—US Scouting—BSA History

 Cub Scout Uniform.
 The blue Cub Scout uniform has changed little since 1930, except for Webelos Scouts.
 Many minor changes have occurred at about the same time as similar changes in the Scout uniform, including the switch from knickers to trousers (in 1947, four years after the Boy Scouts) and the switch to permanent press.
 Oscar de la Renta redesigned the Cub Scout uniform at the same time he redesigned the Scout uniform, but the changes were minor, the most significant being the change from "beanies" to baseball-style caps.

 Webelos Uniform.
 The Webelos Cub Scouts of the 1950s and 1960s wore only the Webelos den badge on the standard Cub Scout uniform.
 In 1967, they were given special Webelos insignia, neckerchief, and hat.
-Beginning in 1984, Webelos Scouts got the additional option of wearing the standard Boy Scout uniform with Webelos hat, neckerchief, insignia, and blue shoulder loops, and today's Webelos wear only the tan uniform.
+Beginning in 1984, Webelos Scouts got the additional option of wearing the standard Boy Scout uniform with Webelos hat, neckerchief, insignia, and blue shoulder loops.
+Today's 4th grade Webelos wear only the Cub Scout blue uniform with Webelos insignia, while 5th grade AOL Scouts wear the Scouts BSA tan uniform.

 Uniforms for Scouts (and Varsity Scouts)